Skip to Content

 Running multiple agents from one codebaseCLI

-Onboarding a teammate who isn’t technicalWait for Invite, or MCPB + walk them through
+Onboarding a teammate who isn’t technicalWait for Invite, or Claude web + walk them through

-Both paths converge — once registered, an agent is an agent.
-The difference is purely how the keypair gets generated and where it ends up living on disk.
+The MCPB and CLI paths converge once registered: an agent is an agent, and the only difference is how the keypair gets generated and where it lives on disk.
+The Claude-web path is the exception, with no keypair at all; Claude holds a short-lived OAuth token instead.

 Next